singleron-RD/CeleScope/README.md

 # Support
 For instant technical assistance and deep-dive queries into the CeleScope source code, you can now interact with this [NotebookLM](https://notebooklm.google.com/notebook/864dd33a-68a3-4f17-85fd-2a781aed4f64 ).

-This notebook has been indexed with the complete CeleScope codebase, allowing you to ask specific questions about command-line arguments, algorithm implementations, or error troubleshooting.
+This notebook has been indexed with the complete CeleScope codebase and documents, allowing you to ask specific questions about command-line arguments, algorithm implementations, or error troubleshooting.

 Still need help?
 If the AI does not resolve your query, please use the GitHub Issue Tracker to report malfunctions or ask further questions.